The 10 Most Boring Places In Kentucky For 2026

 On a ranking like this, there are usually no winners, but since Kentucky isn’t necessarily the most boring state in the United States, the cities on this ranking can at least take solace that there are, in fact, more boring cities in the country.

-The most boring cities in Kentucky are Monticello, London, Russellville, Edgewood, Hazard, Princeton, Maysville, Alexandria, Glasgow, and Leitchfield.
+The most boring cities in Kentucky are Monticello, Princeton, Russellville, Lebanon, London, Hazard, Edgewood, Cold Spring, Mount Washington, and Crestwood.

 If you’re also curious enough, here are the most exciting places in Kentucky, according to science: